2016 King County Comprehensive Plan

 - The Committee of the Whole held a special night meeting on the evening of April 6, where public comment on the 2016 Comprehensive Plan was taken.

-- A formal public hearing before the full King County Council will be held in late 2016 prior to final adoption of the plan.
+- A formal public hearing before the full King County Council was held on November 28, 2016, prior to final adoption of the plan.

 - Residents are also able to submit written testimony on the proposed plan online.